About St. Paul's Episcopal Parish in Bellingham, Washington

 The vestry meets on the third Monday of each month at 6:30 PM on the upstairs level of the Education wing.
 Feel free to contact any of the members of the Vestry at any time with issues of church function or anything else on your mind.
 To get on the agenda for a vestry meeting, contact the Senior Warden.
 To attend a vestry meeting, just show up.

-Saint Paul's Vestry Members for 2017
+Saint Paul's Vestry Members

 St. Paul's is a proud part of the Diocese of Olympia.
 Over 31,000 people in more than 100 churches.
 We are building strong communities of faith.
 We are striving to be good stewards of all our resources: our time, our talents, our treasures and our Earth.
 We are deepening our relationships with people under 35, and with others: in the Holy Land, Latin America and all around the world.